dialect-map/dialect-map-data/README.md

 ## Available data

 ### Categories
+The full corpus of ArXiv categories is formed by both **currently** and **legacy** used ones.

-The Arxiv categories have been extracted from the official [ArXiv API User Manual][arxiv-api-guide].
+- Current ones have been copied from the official [ArXiv category taxonomy][arxiv-guide-taxonomy].
-Future updates will need to be propagated manually.
+- Legacy ones have been inferred from the public [ArXiv metadata dataset][arxiv-public-metadata].

 ### Jargons